Ingenious-c0der/StreamDS/README.md

 any other files at the root level are not directly necessary for anyone trying to run the app, mainly contain test files.

+## Reports and Specifications folder contains the logic behind the code and the machine programming assignment details.
+Reports go in fair depth about why the system is fault tolerant, efficient and follows all the distributed systems conventions.

 ## To run this project
 ### MP4 Details(RainStorm)